pp2905/School-api/README.md

-School Api with Postgres sql an JWT authorization.
+School Api with Postgres database an JWT authorization.